erinliu1902-ux/recurQR/README.md

 They are **not** run automatically by the package (they are heavy by design), but are included for reproducibility and as worked examples.

-## Notes / limitations (current version)

-- `rqrecur()` currently supports **additive** covariate terms only (no interactions or transformations), because the step-1 "delta" construction requires an unambiguous definition of the time-dependent covariate changes.
-- Time-dependent covariates specified in `td_vars` must be numeric.

-## License

-MIT.